 oops) tool in the Practice Management window.
-After you make changes, you can resubmit claims.
-You can also use

 - 1 Open the Correct Mistakes (oops) Tool in Practice Management